-Recent years have proven that the District of Columbia has consistently had a reduced number of CMV-related crashes compared to the national average.
-In addition, the District recognizes that the low number of commercial vehicle-related fatalities annually is directly correlated to the District's geographical small size.
+The District of Columbia has consistently had a lower number of CMV-related crashes compared to the national average.
+Nevertheless, the District recognizes that the low number of commercial vehicle-related fatalities annually may be directly correlated to the District's small geographical size.